johSchm/numReader/README.md

 ---

 ## Installation
 The Installation process is quit straightforward.
-Its donw by issuing the following command in the command line in Linux:
+Its done by issuing the following command in the command line in Linux:
 ```
 bash install.sh
 ```